mccartymv/hasardeux-press/README.md

 Clicking the "Manage Lists" button lets us browse the entire list with all data associated with each item
 ![alt text](https://github.com/mccartymv/hasardeux-press/blob/main/src/assets/images/list-browse.png?raw=true)<br><br>

-We can edit lists and cull unwanted items easily from this page
+We can edit lists and individual list items here.
+Also we can cull unwanted items or add new items to the list easily from this page
 ![alt text](https://github.com/mccartymv/hasardeux-press/blob/main/src/assets/images/list-edit.png?raw=true)<br><br>